I tried translating an entire Word document with the Cloud Translation API

 Reference: Official Documentation: Migrate to Cloud Translation - Advanced (v3) | Google Cloud

-Passing the glossary ID created in 5.2 to --glossary-id will return both a "without glossary" and a "with glossary" result in a single response.
+Passing the glossary ID created in 5.2 to --glossary-id returns both "without glossary" and "with glossary" results in a single response.

 python translate_document_handson.py \